NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     the orbit.

 --sensor-type <string (default="pinhole")>
     Sensor type for created cameras and images.
-Can be one of: pinhole, linescan.
+Can be one of: ``pinhole``, ``linescan``.

---square-pixels
+--non-square-pixels
-    When creating linescan images, override the image height (the second value in ``--image-size``) to ensure that the horizontal and vertical ground sample distances are very similar.
+    When creating linescan cameras and images, use the provided image height in pixels, even if that results in non-square pixels.
+The default is to auto-compute the image height.

 --first-index <int (default: -1)>
     Index of first camera and/or image to generate, starting from 0.
 If not set,